-Geologic History of Utah and the Colorado Plateau
+Geologic Evolution of Utah, the Colorado Plateau & Western US.

 The Geologic formations in Utah tend to be divided primarily by lithology facies.
 In Geology, a facies is a body of rock characterized by its formation, composition, and fossil content–which usually says something about the environment it was formed in.
 One particular geologic formation, might have multiple facies.
 For instance, a famous formation like the Moenkopi, has both near shore tidal facies, and offshore limestone and siltstone facies as well as eolian and coarse grained beach facies.
 Walther’s Law of facies, states that the strata formed by these separate depositional environments tend to become stacked on top of each other as sea level rises and falls.
 You’ll see in my interpretations, that I’m always always trying to account for every possible sequence in a depositional system’s environment.
 The offshore, the nearshore, the backshore, and the river systems.
 In most major deltaic basins, each of these environments is receiving & preserving sediment simultaneously, stacking these differing sequences on top of each other as sea level fluctuates.
 Too often I feel like we geologists fail to portray in our historic reconstructions the full dynamics of facies stacking.
 In the following geologic history, I will attempt to use lot of pictures and imagery to fully represent the possible depositional environments and facies stacking involved in the formation of Utah’s geologic units.